Institutional Grammar 2.0 Codebook: Taxonomies

 \subsection{Role Taxonomy}

-The role taxonomy serves the annotation of attributes and objects with additional labels to capture their role within a statement structure with respect to the action.
+The role taxonomy serves the annotation of attributes and objects with additional labels to capture their role within a statement structure with respect to the action, organized by relevant role of actor and effect in terms of affected subjects.
 The suggested annotation label prefix is \begin{emp}\role\end{emp}.